hvsouza/apc_atmo_repo/README.md

 ### HowTo Pandora

-* In [this](https://docs.google.com/document/d/1F9tFiixJm6HJzYnptZbTODOaIBh2LUuIOQs_1bZshjQ/edit#heading=h.aczyuw2yex2w) you will find useful information on how to start pandora.
+* In [this](https://docs.google.com/document/d/1F9tFiixJm6HJzYnptZbTODOaIBh2LUuIOQs_1bZshjQ/edit#heading=h.aczyuw2yex2w) document you will find useful information on how to start pandora.

 * The [UK Soft&Ana workshop](https://indico.ph.ed.ac.uk/event/130/timetable/#all.detailed) is the best for starting.
 Note that this tutorial was created for SBND.
 But application for DUNE will look the same.